rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 ## `pip` Proxy Configuration

-The `pip list -o` command gets the latest versions of your installed packages from package repositories.
-We can use this command to test whether `pip` can connect or not.
+The `pip list -o` command will simply output the latest versions of your installed packages that are available from package repositories.
+We can use this command to test whether or not `pip` can connect to the Internet.
 Try typing `pip list -o` into your terminal.
 If it gives an error, then you might need to configure proxy settings for `pip` to work correctly.

 Here we will configure `pip` to use the KIT internal network proxy server only when our virtual environment is active.

-First, activate the virtual environment as mentioned above and then type the following command:
+With the virtual environment active, type the following command:

 ```bash
 pip config --site set global.proxy http://wwwproxy.kanazawa-it.ac.jp:8080
 ```

 You should see a message that says it is writing to a `pip.conf` file (for **MacOS**) or a `pip.ini` file (for **Windows**).
-Make sure the file is inside your virtual environment `.venv` directory.
+You can confirm this by finding the file inside your virtual environment `.venv` directory.

-If this doesn't work, you can create a blank `pip.conf` or `pip.ini` file inside your `.venv` directory and save it with these contents:
+If the command doesn't work, you can manually create a blank `pip.conf` or `pip.ini` file inside your `.venv` directory and save it with these contents:
 ```
 [global]
 proxy = http://wwwproxy.kanazawa-it.ac.jp:8080